Yuanhy1997/GenBioEL/src/readme.md

    3. run the python file python3 create_trie_and_target_kb.py
    4. cd ..
 3. run the bash file to finetune and test on different benchmarks

+For your own dataset:

+For training data as example, you should preapare two files *train.source* and *train.target*.
+In the .source file, each line is a json dumped list and contains one element which is your input text with mentions markedl In the .target file, each line is also a josn dumped list and contains two element where the first one is *the mention is* prefix and the second is the target entity.

+Here is an example, for the same line is both files:

+.source: ['Ocular manifestations of START juvenile rheumatoid arthritis END.']

+.target: ['juvenile rheumatoid arthritis is ', ' juvenile rheumatoid arthritis']

+For the construction of trie, if using prefix prompt tokens, please set the root of the trie as *16*, which is the token id of * is*; if not set the root as *2*, which is the decoder bos token of BART.

 # pretraining